 To get a job in Berlin it is mandatory to be registered for a health insurance.
 The health insurance system in Germany is very efficient but can be quite complicated.
 At the moment, there are around 300 insurance companies in Germany that manage the health coverage of the population.
 These are generally called “Krankenkassen”.
 What you need to do first of all, is to pick one.

 Public health insurances offer more or less the same amount of services for a similar amount of price.
 Some of the most popular health insurance companies are the TK (Techniker Krankenkasse) and the AOK.
-None of them has an English website, though, so if your German is not good at all we advise you to do the registration in person at the nearest office.

 If you are employed, your employer will cover the half of the amount.
 The charges depend on how much you earn.
 If you are an employee working full-time in IT, Marketing or Sales, you should consider your health insurance costs to range between 240 and 350 € per month.

 Once you have registered for your health insurance you will automatically receive a membership certificate (Mitgliedsbescheinigung) per mail at your registered address.
 If you need a copy of your membership certificate for your new employer, you can usually request it online and download it right away (both the TK and AOK offer this possibility).

 There are a large number of private health insurance providers in Germany.
 Here are a few of the most popular:

 - BBV-Krankenversicherung Aktiengesellschaft

 - Central Krankenversicherung AG